-- ambient air quality in the project areas and, for the mine site, the results of a baseline survey of ambient air quality, including the following contaminants: total suspended particulates, fine particulates (PM{2.5}), particulate matters up to 10 micrometers in size (PM-10), sulfur oxide (SOx), volatile organic compounds (VOCs) and nitrogen oxide (NOx); - current ambient noise levels at key receptor points (e.g. Aboriginal communities), including the results of a baseline ambient noise survey.
+- ambient air quality in the project areas and the results of a baseline survey of ambient air quality, including the following contaminants: total suspended particulates, fine particulates (PM{2.5}), particulate matters up to 10 micrometers in size (PM-10), sulfur oxide (SOx), volatile organic compounds (VOCs) nitrogen oxide (NOx), and other relevant contaminants (such as carbon dioxde (CO2), methane (CH4), and nitrous oxide (N2O)); - current ambient noise levels at key receptor points (e.g. Aboriginal communities), including the results of a baseline ambient noise survey.
 Information on typical sound sources, geographic extent and temporal variations will be included; - existing ambient night-time light levels at the project site and at any other areas where project activities could have an effect on light levels.
-The EIS will describe night-time illumination levels during different weather conditions and seasons; - historical records of total precipitation (rain and snow), mean, max and min temperatures;
+The EIS will describe night-time illumination levels during different weather conditions and seasons; and - historical records of total precipitation (rain and snow), mean, max and min temperatures;